akshitagupta04/academic-projects/helper-robo/README.md

 ### Environmental Monitoring
 - Monitors the carbon monoxide gas concentration in parts per million (ppm).
 - Monitors the air quality concentration in parts per million (ppm).
-- Measures the distance between the device and physical obstructions within device's trajectory.
+- Measures the distance between the device and physical obstructions within the device's trajectory.
 - Displays the real-time environmental and navigational data continuously for monitoring purposes.

 ### Live Location Visualisation